-A public option refers to a health coverage program run by the state or federal government (although they can be administered by a private entity or private insurance company) and made available as an option alongside the existing private health insurance plans.
-Public options are still mostly theoretical in the US, although Washington state will debut its new public option program in the fall of 2020.
+A public option refers to a health insurance coverage program run by the state or federal government (although they can be administered by a private entity or private insurance company) and made available as an option alongside the existing private health insurance plans.
+Public options are still mostly theoretical in the United States, although Washington State will debut its new public option program in the fall of 2020.

 Does the ACA include a public option?

 The Affordable Care Act legislation initially included a nationwide public option.
 But it was eliminated from the final bill amid opposition from Republicans and moderate Democrats, and also in an effort to win support from Sen. Joe Liberman.

 How would a public option work?